itsayno33/ASEDRC/README.md

 # ASEDRC
-A Synchronized Event Driven Risc Chip
+Documents and implementations of ASEDRC that stand for "A Synchronized Event Driven Risc Chip."